wvanderwey/ROP/Tutorial-(based-on-one-RNA-Seq-sample).md

 More details about additional options and strategies of the ROP are available [here](https://github.com/smangul1/rop/wiki/Additional-options)

 The ropOut directory now contains the output of ROP.
-The ROP output is explained in next section.
+The structure of the output is explained in next section.

 ## ROP output details